 Fall photography is weird.
-The colours throw our perceptions through a loop, and getting the right photos becomes a challenge.
+The colors throw our perceptions through a loop, and getting the right photos becomes a challenge.

-Last autumn, I led a photo workshop that carried my students and I through Denali National Park and the Alaska Range.
-The trip was timed to coincide with the peak of autumn colours and it didn’t disappoint.
+Last autumn, I led a photo workshop that carried my students and me through Denali National Park and the Alaska Range.
+The trip was timed to coincide with the peak of autumn colors and it didn’t disappoint.

-We spent dozens of hours over the week exploring the vibrant colours, and trying hard to make the bizarre oranges, reds and yellows of the landscape look the way we wanted.
+We spent dozens of hours over the week exploring the vibrant colors and trying hard to make the bizarre oranges, reds, and yellows of the landscape look the way we wanted.

-To capture these colours, we need to not only refocus our cameras but also our brains.
+To capture these colors, we need to not only refocus our cameras but also our brains.
 The standard “rules” of landscape photography need to shift during the fall.